-We sincerely appreciate the generous support of King County 4Culture for funding the construction of our tea rooms and for their ongoing support of our programs throughout the year.
+We acknowledge the generous support of King County 4Culture for funding the construction of our tea rooms and for their ongoing support of our programs throughout the year.
 Their commitment has been instrumental in helping us preserve and share the art of Chanoyu with our community.

 Immerse yourself in the elegant tradition of Kimono Kitsuke and develop a deeper appreciation for this timeless art.
 In this hands-on workshop, you will learn to: